by Kimberly Blackford

 Green building and living certainly went mainstream in the last year, so more Americans understand how simple changes in their everyday lives can really make a positive impact on the earth and its resources.
 It’s a breath of fresh air actually!

 With anything related to being green in our homes being hot right now, what trends in green building will reign?
-There are several predictions that have been made by the Earth Advantage Institute for 2011.
+There are several predictions that have been made by the Earth Advantage Institute for the upcoming year.

 In The Green